-Once again, full stack developers have topped the list of most sought-after software engineering roles in 2022 — and demand is so high that a recent Hay’s survey found that Full stack salaries, already eye-wateringly large, rose another 17% in 2022.
+Once again, full stack developers have topped the list of most sought-after software engineering roles in 2022 — and demand is so high that a recent Hay’s survey found that full stack developer salaries, already eye-wateringly large, rose another 17% in 2022.

 To add insult to injury, there is a raging technical recruiter shortage.
 Many talent acquisition teams have to upskill their recruiting generalists in a short amount of time to know how to source for new technical roles.

-Check out our full walkthrough on how to hire a full stack developer below so you will be able to spot a full stack developer and effectively move them through the hiring process to close them.
+Check out our complete walkthrough on how to hire a full stack developer below so you will be able to spot a full stack developer and effectively move them through the recruiting process to make a hire.

-We’ve put together three sample resumes for Full stack Engineer, Senior Full stack Engineer, and Principal Full stack Engineer to illustrate what skills a full stack recruiter should look for, typical projects and experiences, and how to gauge seniority.
+We’ve put together three sample resumes for Full stack Developer, Senior Full stack Developer, and Principal Full stack Developer to illustrate what full stack development skills a recruiter should look for, typical full stack development projects and experiences, and how to gauge seniority.

 Early-career Full Stack Developer